hkjels/home/Readme.md

 These are my personal [dotfiles](http://dotfiles.github.io/).
-I keep a tidy home, so it might be a good source for inspiration. `Home` includes preferences for bash, vim, git, etc. If you give them a shot and you and you feel something is utterly horrible by default, give me a nudge.
+I keep a tidy home, so it might be a good source for inspiration. `Home` includes preferences for bash, vim, git, etc. If you give them a shot and you feel something is utterly horrible by default, give me a nudge.
 If it's just details, you can always use your own local overrides.

 ### Installation